hackape/fn-with-hooks/README.md

 # fn-with-hooks

 > Credit to https://github.com/getify/TNG-Hooks.
-This lib is basically a re-implementation of TNG-Hooks in Typescript, with APIs aligned to React's hooks.
+This lib is basically a re-implementation of TNG-Hooks in Typescript, with APIs aligned to React's hooks

 [React's hooks](https://reactjs.org/docs/hooks-overview.html) ported to plain functions.